 At Lumiere Healing Centers of Ohio, we know the effects of this epidemic first-hand.
 As mentioned above, our area of the country has been hit particularly hard by the upwelling of illegal drug use in the United States.
 There are many reasons that people turn to drugs and alcohol to find relief, and many users are at the mercy of the street dealers themselves, who seek to profit by selling the most potent form of the drug.
 Our alcohol rehab center in Cincinnati ensure your safety as you go through this difficult detox period, so you do not have to worry and can focus solely on recovery.

 Products such as Naloxone, sold under the names Evzio and Narcan, have been instrumental in counteracting the effects of a Fentanyl overdose.
 However, they do little in the way of “healing” the individual.
 That’s why proper treatment and therapy is necessary in order to overcome an opiate addiction.
 The reality is that Fentanyl use is a death sentence.
 And without recovery, there is only one outcome.

 If you want to know more about our opiate detox or opiate rehab track, we invite you to call us at (513) 909-2225.
+Our alcohol rehab centers can helps you to recover from alcohol abuse and also provides aftercare recommendations.
 You may also visit out other website resources: